nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/tutorial_template_docs/TutorialTemplate.md

 ### Step 3: change this

-### Conclusion
+### Conclusion (optional)

-Briefly sum up the tutorial key points as a bullet point list (it could be a restatement of the learning objectives if any were stated in the Introduction).
+If applicable, briefly sum up the tutorial key points as a bullet point list (it could be a recap of the learning objectives).
+In some cases, it may make sense to have a "Conclusion" section and in others, a "Key Points" admonition box is sufficient.

 Use the admonition format:

 !!! note "Key Points"